S6-Babbly/babbly-user-service/README.md

 ## Overview

 Babbly User Service is a microservice within the Babbly application ecosystem responsible for handling user management, authentication, and profile data.
 It's built with .NET 9 API and uses Entity Framework Core as the ORM (Object-Relational Mapper) with a PostgreSQL database backend.
+It integrates with Kafka for event-driven communication with other services.

 ## Features

 - RESTful API endpoints for user management
 - User registration and profile management
-- Authentication and authorization
+- Authentication and authorization via Auth0
+- Kafka integration for consuming user events from the Auth Service
 - Service-to-service communication

 ## Technology Stack